Welcome to The Now and Here

 Just 15 minutes from Palma and surrounded by olive, almond and orange trees, La Farm brings you extraordinary bohemian Barefoot Luxury experience.

 La Farm is not a location.
 It’s an experience.
-The relaxed, life-celebrating version of the sustainable dining philosophy comes with no pretentiousness, but with pure delight in unadulterated flavours and an abundance of local and seasonal ingredients.
-All of these are combined with relaxed club vibes in an open-air bar located at the heart of an orange grove.
-The perfect ingredients for unforgettable, endless summer nights under the Balearic sky.
+The relaxed, life-celebrating version of the sustainable KM Zero dining philosophy comes with no pretentiousness, but with pure delight in unadulterated flavours and an abundance of local and seasonal ingredients.
+All of these are combined in summer season with relaxed live DJ vibes during dinner hours.

 THE Manifesto